 Indevan Algara-Vayir comes home after nine years of exile.
-Two of his friends go with him, expecting anything but the welcome he gets.
-But with the welcome comes the poignancy of change.
+With the welcome comes the poignancy of change.
 Inda has no time to assimilate it.
-His purpose in breaking exile was to report what the Marlovans had been expecting for years: imminent invasion by the powerful (and unbeaten) Venn.
+The Marlovans are about to be invaded by the powerful (and unbeaten) Venn.
 The king is now Inda’s old friend Sponge, only he too has changed, burdened by the responsibility of a ruined kingdom.
 Inda finds himself at the head of an army, his childhood academy mates—second brothers all—are now the Sier Danas, the king’s commanders, because the older generation of leaders are all dead.
 Everyone looks to Inda to lead—but he’s never even seen a land battle.
 Meanwhile, the Venn plan and execute their invasion, though its motivations become increasingly murky, as fissures form in their own government.
 And as the two armies clash, Inda’s fleet—built and honed by Fox—waits on the other side of the world.

 Inda and his wife Tdor move to the royal city, as Inda takes his place beside King Evred as Harskialdna, the King’s Shield.
 But the Venn are far from defeated and only Inda’s fame is strong enough to inspire all the squabbling kingdoms to ally and raise a force centered around his Fox Banner Fleet.
 Inda and Fox know that this alliance is not enough, hasn’t been trained, but they have to face the Venn anyway.
 They also know that if they survive, Evred expects Inda to take over the strait for everyone’s own good.
 Tau thinks he has a solution; Tdor and Hadand work hard at home, waiting on news from afar…and Jeje still really hates kings.
 That actually becomes important during the most excruciating battle of Inda’s life—not one of steel, but of wit.